jmichel7/VKcurve.jl/README.md

 2: cab=abc
 ```

 Here  we define the variables and then  give the curves as argument.
 Though approximate  calculations are used  at various places,  they are controlled and  the final result is exact; technically speaking, the computations use `Rational{BigInt}` or `Complex{Rational{BigInt}}` since the precision given by  floats  in  unsufficient.
 It  might  be  possible  to use intervals of bigfloats  to make faster  computations, but it  would make the programming more  difficult.
-If  you  have  a  polynomial with float coefficients, you should convert the coefficients to `Complex{Rational{BigInt}}` (if they are of  any integer or rational type, or of type `Complex{<:Integer}` they will be converted internally to this type).
+If  you  have  a  polynomial with float coefficients, you should convert the coefficients to `Complex{Rational{BigInt}}` (if they are of  any integer or rational type, or of type `Complex{<:Integer}` they will be converted internally to `Complex{Rational{BigInt}}`).

 The  output  is  a  `struct`  which  contains lots of information about the computation,  including a  presentation of  the computed fundamental group, which is what is displayed by default when printing it.